ifeelgoods/racl-rails/README.md

 ## Usage

-You need to include the module with:
+You need to include the main module:

 `include SimpleRacl`